Renyu-Liu/Riichi_Mahjong_Scoring_Calculator/README.md

 ![flowchart](lib/readme_images/flowchart.png)

-Frontend Logic: The program directly handles all possible input conflicts according to Riichi Mahjong rules and guides users to correct their inputs.
+* Frontend Logic: The program directly handles all possible input conflicts according to Riichi Mahjong rules and guides users to correct their inputs.
 It ensures the input that sent to backend is recognizable.

-Backend Logic: The program involves multiple decision routes in the backend to detect all yaku, regular and irregular.
+* Backend Logic: The program involves multiple decision routes in the backend to detect all yaku, regular and irregular.
 Based on Riichi Mahjong scoring rules, there must be at least 1 yaku to calculate the score.
 Key crossroads include the check for hand structure and type of yaku.
 The final result is calculated based on the number of yaku and fu/han points.

 ## Challenges

-We face challenges in improving loading speed.
+* Loading speed: We face challenges in improving loading speed.
 We found that the loading time for the tile pool is too long, which is restricted by the image loading speed.
+We are working on it.

+* Yaku check: Some rare yaku with complicated rules are not correctly detected.
 We are working on it.

 ## Reference